Mansion of Nobel brothers, big manufacturers and inventors

 In 1962 Ludvig Nobel, Alfred’s brother, founded his own firm on the Vyborg side in Saint Petersburg.
 The machine-building factory was named after him and was producing cannons and gun-carriages, underwater mines and cast-iron shells.
 Alfred Nobel’s inventions were widely used on the production.

 In 1874 a house was built next to the factory, made in classicism style as per design of Russian architect Karl Anderson.
 The house served as the mansion for numerous members of the Nobel family and at the same time – as the factory office.
-Until 1910 the house was also a place for Nobel brothers oil industry Partnership Board meetings in which Alfred Nobel was a member of the board.
+Until 1910 the house was also a place for Nobel brothers oil industry Partnership Board meetings Alfred Nobel attended being a member of the board.

 During the Revolution of 1917 the mansion was a hideout for Karl Gustaf Mannerheim.
-Soon after the Revolution the Nobel family left Russia, the factory “Ludvig Nobel” was nationalized and got a name “Russian Diesel”, the mansion once again became a factory management building, as well as lecture theatre and library.
+Soon after the Revolution the Nobel family left Russia.
+In 1918 the factory “Ludvig Nobel” was nationalized and got a name “Russian Diesel”, the mansion became a factory management building once again, as well as lecture theatre and library.

 After withstanding both Civil war and World War II, the mansion couldn’t sustain only one thing – the 1990s Perestroika.
 During that period impoverished factory couldn’t afford anymore supporting such building as the former Nobel mansion.